Lund is accelerating both nationally and internationally with pilot tests and inclusive mobility.

 To achieve deep change, we need to move from fragmented projects to an ecosystem of efforts that all pull in the same direction.
 Cities are doing this together with Viable Cities, funders government agencies and other partners, in different constellations and with different objectives.
 It is about moving beyond dealing with symptoms and instead focusing on underlying problems in our social structure.
 Here you will find the initiatives and studies within the city that have been granted funding under Viable Cities.

-In one of Sweden's most densely populated areas with heavy traffic, Lund, together with a number of stakeholders, will create a mobility system with reduced emissions while maintaining accessibility.
+In one of Sweden's most workplace-dense areas with a lot of traffic, Lund, together with a number of co-actors, will create a mobility system with reduced emissions while maintaining accessibility.
 The mobility system will also be linked to a local climate-neutral energy system in the area where energy...

 Increased digitization makes cities increasingly vulnerable to cyber attacks, where computers are compromised by malicious actors in order to cause...